eifinger/here_travel_time/README.md

 ### HACS

 The easiest way to add this to your Homeassistant installation is using [HACS](https://custom-components.github.io/hacs/) and add this repository as a custom repository.
+And then follow the instructions under [Configuration](#configuration) below.

 ### Manual